-The PAWS stage is an indication that your brain is gradually returning to normal and the effects of alcohol or drugs withdrawal are fading away.
-The emotional or psychological symptoms are observed during PAWS because of the fluctuation in the level chemicals in the brain as the brain functioning continues to improve gradually.
-Once the functioning of the nervous system reaches an optimal level, the symptoms associated with PAWS also fade away.
+The PAWS stage indicates that your brain is gradually returning to normal, and the effects of alcohol or drug withdrawal are fading away.
+Emotional and psychological symptoms are observed during PAWS because of the fluctuation in the level of chemicals in the brain as neurological functioning gradually improves.
+Once the functioning of the nervous system improves, symptoms associated with PAWS also fade away.

-The symptoms associated with post-acute withdrawal vary with each individual.
-Some of the most commonly observed symptoms of PAWS include:
+Symptoms associated with post-acute withdrawal syndrome vary with each individual.
+Some of the most commonly observed effects of PAWS include:

 - Anxiety and depression